 The majority of Kentucky elk permits are issued by way of a computer-randomized drawing.
-Applicants must apply online between January Elk Tags Available by Year 1 and April 30 each year.
-1000 They may apply for four permits from the four permit 800 types (bull archery/crossbow, bull firearm, antlerless 600 archery/crossbow, and 400 antlerless firearm), but no more than once for each type.
-200 Both resident and non-0 resident hunters may apply for the elk permit drawing.
-A maximum of 10 percent of Bull Antlerless Total the available permits may go to non-resident applicants.
+Applicants must apply online between January 1 and April 30 each year.
+They may apply for four permits from the four permit types (bull archery/crossbow, bull firearm, antlerless archery/crossbow, and antlerless firearm), but no more than once for each type.
+Both resident and non-resident hunters may apply for the elk permit drawing.
+A maximum of 10 percent of the available permits may go to non-resident applicants.
 During the month of May, applicants' names are drawn at random by a separate Kentucky government agency (the Commonwealth Office of Technology [COT]) and then randomly assigned a permit type based on their application choices.
 Hunters that are drawn for either an antlered or an antlerless permit are not eligible to apply for another permit for three years.